KAKADIYAS/Tycho_Tushal_Kakadiya.github.io/README.md

 - Bar Plot1
-- The graphic shown here compares the number of cases and fatalities for each disease in the United States for the relevant time frames.
+- The graph, compares the number of cases and fatalities for each disease in the United States for the relevant time frames.
 There are exactly half (25) of the diseases that fall within the group of diseases with more than 55000 cases.
 ![image](https://github.com/user-attachments/assets/2173592d-55ed-4e0a-b878-01ff87281170)